My Google Maps coverage

 Called Sandpiper Way.

-This was the Housing estate where the old works would have roughly sat before being demolished.
+This is the Housing estate where the old works would have roughly sat before being demolished.

-Seen here is the Railway Tavern on Wisbech road South Lynn before this public house was demolished in the late 1990s.
+The Railway Tavern on Wisbech Road South Lynn was seen here before this public house was demolished in the late 1990s.

-This new building replaced the old pub at Wisbech road.
+This new building replaced the old public house at Wisbech Road.

-Just after Wisbech road, Just into Harding's way, I found this old wall that I don't think is railway-related; I am more convinced it's for flood defences. ings
+Just after Wisbech Road, Just into Harding's way, I found this old wall that I don't think is railway-related; I am more convinced it's for flood defences.

 Hardings way took in 2022